Jump to:

 If you tried connecting the garage door automatically and it did not work, you might not have an automatic trolley on your garage door opener.
 In this case, you’ll have to connect the arm of your garage door to the trolley manually.
 You can also use this method to reconnect the garage door to the opener before the power returns.

-With a backup battery, your garage door will open even when the power is out — and your keypad, opener and safety sensors will operate, as well.
+If you have an automatic garage door that inconveniences you whenever there’s a power outage, we can help you install a door with a backup battery feature so it remains functional even in a blackout.
 When you’re looking for an expert garage door installer to install an automatic garage door opener for your home in Kitsap, Kitsap Garage Door is here for your convenience and peace of mind.
 Contact us with all your garage door repair needs today.